 There is no universally accepted definition of a low-carbohydrate diet.
 A ketogenic diet may limit carbs to 10% or less of your total daily calorie intake, but other low-carb plans may allow up to 20% of your calories to come from carbs.

 It may take some trial and error to find the optimal number for you.
-It is best to fill up this percentage with complex carbs such as whole grains, cereals, and vegetables (include low-carb vegetables and limit intake of starchy vegetables such as potato and corn) and go for low GI fruits.
+It is best to fill up this percentage with complex carbs such as whole grains, cereals, and vegetables (including low-carb vegetables and limiting intake of starchy vegetables such as potatoes and corn), and go for low GI fruits.

 Consume plenty of protein and healthy fats.